top of page

 A key part of aquarium maintenance is the water change, which should be performed about every two weeks.
 In most cases, 30% of the tank volume is sufficient.
 A good method is to replace the water extracted while vacuuming the gravel, which will eliminate uneaten foods and other residues that settle on the substrate.

 Well, water is usually harder than tap water but is chlorine/chloramine free.
 We strongly recommend Seachem Products/Chemipure as water conditioners.
 Seachem Products such as Prime, Safe, etc are world-class products.
 It detoxifies Ammonia, Nitrite, and nitrate and eliminates chlorine/Chloramine.
 Seachem Prime goes one step further, in that it provides a slime coat to the fish to fight disease.
 A clear advantage over any competitor.
-Or Should we say no competitor provides such a power pack product - All in one product to an Aquarist?
+Or Should we say no competitor provides such a power pack product - In one product to an Aquarist?
 Highly recommended and used product by professionals and Hobbyists worldwide.

 Filtered water should also be checked regularly and should be considered part of your aquarium maintenance routine.
 The filter membranes could be damaged or may require replacement before the expiration date.